vanandrew/brainextractor/README.md

 pip install /path/to/local/repo
 ```

-Note that is reccomended to use `brainextractor` on python 3.7+
+Note that it is recommended to use `brainextractor` on python 3.7+

 ## Usage